chaitin/strapdown-zeta/README.md

  - `-init`, do automatic `git init` before starting the server, if git repo not found in working directory.
  - `-dir=/path/to/dir`, use the directory as the root of the git powered wiki.
  - `-title=MyTitle`, specify the default title of Wiki
+ - `-auth=.htpasswd`, specify the authentication file to use, htpasswd format
  - `-heading_number=true|false`, set default value for whether to show heading numbers
  - `-host=some.domain.com`, the default hosting of strapdown static files
  - `-theme=cerulean|cosmo|...`, the default theme to use